sudorandom/kmcd.dev/content/posts/2022/sun-spectra-v2/index.md

-+++
+---
-categories = ["project"]
+categories: ["project"]
+tags: ["dataviz", "spectrum", "sun", "light", "python", "svg", "data", "science", "displate"]
+date: "2022-09-12"
-tags = ["dataviz", "spectrum", "sun", "light", "python", "svg", "data", "science", "displate"] date = "2022-09-12" description = "Revisiting visualizing the light that comes from the sun.
-Spectrum analysis, wavelengths of light, data visualization" images = ["/posts/sun-spectra-image-v2.svg/thumbnail.png"] featured = "thumbnail.png" featuredalt = "" featuredpath = "date" linktitle = "" title = "Visualizing the spectrum of the sun (Part 2)" slug = "sun-spectra-image-v2.svg" type = "posts" aliases = [
+description: "Revisiting visualizing the light that comes from the sun.
+Spectrum analysis, wavelengths of light, data visualization"
+images: ["/posts/sun-spectra-image-v2.svg/thumbnail.png"]
+featured: "thumbnail.png"
+featuredalt: ""
+featuredpath: "date"
+linktitle: ""
+title: "Visualizing the spectrum of the sun (Part 2)"
+slug: "sun-spectra-image-v2.svg"
+type: "posts"
+devtoSkip: true
+aliases: [
     "portfolio/sun-spectra-v2/",
 ]
-+++
+---

 ## Basic Details
 You may know about my [previous sun spectra project](/posts/sun-spectra-image.svg/) where I created a visualization of the sun's observed electromagnetic spectrum.
 Well, this is the same thing but I made some different decisions on how to visualize it this time and I think it turned out beautifully.
 I thought it looked so great that you can get it on [Displate](https://displate.com/displate/5622874)!